vittorioromeo/bcs_thesis/source/30_ecst/50_storage.md

 Every *subtask* has a corresponding **state**, which stores the following elements:

-* *Output data* optionally generated from the subtask.
+* *Output data* optionally generated from the subtask;

-    * The data is set during subtask execution.
+    * The data is set during subtask execution;

     * The data can be read from dependent systems or during a *step*.

-* A `to_kill` sparse integer set, that keeps track of the entities marked as dead during subtask execution.
+* A `to_kill` sparse integer set, that keeps track of the entities marked as dead during subtask execution;

-    * The set is filled during subtask execution.
+    * The set is filled during subtask execution;

     * The entities are reclaimed during a *refresh*.

 * A `std::vector` of **deferred functions**.

-    * The vector is filled during subtask execution.
+    * The vector is filled during subtask execution;

     * The functions are sequentially executed during a *refresh*.